Backpacking in Haiti

 We spent a night in Furcy, which is only 30 miles Southeast of the city but worlds away from the hustle and bustle.

 People often ask me how I take so many vacations.
 And I tell them I don’t!
 Backpacking is just how I prefer to spend my time and money.
 It’s often challenging and uncomfortable, and if you travel on a budget like I do, luxuries such as air conditioning and eating in restaurants don’t make the cut.
 People easily spend more on a weekend out in NYC than I did during my entire week in Haiti.
 That being said, Île-à-Vache was definitely the most vacation-like part of our trip.
 And how could it not be?
-It’s literally an island off the coast of an island in the Caribbean.
+It’s quite literally an island off the coast of an island in the Caribbean.

 On Île-à-Vache we stayed with a local fisherman named Jerome, who along with his wife rents out rooms in their home to tourists.
 We paid $25 each for our room, breakfast and dinner.
 Jerome’s wife is a fantastic cook and I could eat her lobster in creole sauce forever.
 I originally found Jerome’s information on a blog that no longer exists and I don’t currently have a way to contact him.
 That being said, Ile-à-Vache is a tiny place and Jerome is a well-known man, so one could certainly locate him if they want a place to stay.

-We spent our first day at the Akaba Bay Resort, which, if you have ever been to a resort outside of Haiti probably won’t impress you.
-We however, were perfectly content because they let us use their beach chairs in exchange for our continual purchase of passionfruit juice.
+We spent our first day at the Akaba Bay Resort, which, if you have ever been to a resort outside of Haiti, probably won’t impress you.
+We however, were perfectly content because they let us use their beach chairs in exchange for our continual purchase of fresh passionfruit juice.
 It was a fantastically relaxing day and I took the opportunity to finish my book, Haiti: The Aftershocks of History by Laurent Dubois.
 I learned so much about Haiti’s history from this book that allowed me to understand and appreciate my time there fully.
 If you plan to visit the island, it’s a must-read.

 Our second day on Île-à-Vache ranks as one of the most idyllic and best days of my life … yes, life.
 Alejandra and I paid a local named Vellem (Villiam?) $20 each to take us island hopping in his small boat.
 Vellem didn’t have a cell phone or email address at the time but again, it’s a small island and he is a well-known man.
-Honestly, $20 each seemed too good to be true, and I do have a small hunch that Vellem is a reformed criminal seeking redemption, but we went with it and lived to tell the story.

 Our first stop was a fishing boat where locals were trapping fish in a large net and catching them with their bare hands.
 We bought several for lunch and moved on.
 Our second stop was a tiny village where we made lots of little friends who were clearly unaccustomed to seeing tourists.